5 Traits of Highly Successful Business Owners

 3. Don’t Let Perfectionism Get in the Way of Action

-They say they want to change but they don’t take action and do what is necessary.
+Some owners say they want to change, but then they don’t take the action that change actually requires.

 People can stay stuck in bad situations for a very long time before finally taking action.

-High achievers value accountability.
-They want outside perspective and feedback.
+High achievers want outside perspective and honest feedback, not just someone nodding along.

 Are you ready to get to work?